tytydraco/yessleep/out/Clean.md

 It looks like maybe someone started going through some of the rooms and the piles.
 I can see what you described in the report.
 But our contract says you will provide a full scope of industrial-level cleaning.
 Largely, this place is the same as when I last left it.

-I am incredibly confused and disappointed.Also, did someone cut themself?
+I am incredibly confused and disappointed.

+Also, did someone cut themself?
 There are red footprints throughout the whole house.
 It looks almost like they were barefoot.

 Call me.